joeyklee/bc-climate-explorer/examples/create-new-controller/README.md

 ![example_folder_file_names](https://github.com/joeyklee/bc-climate-explorer/blob/master/examples/create-new-controller/images/example_folder_file_names.png)

-2. Now use the following skeleton for the your new controller.
+2. Now use the following skeleton for your new controller.
 (Below it's suited for the `awesomeController.js`).

 ```javascript
 'use strict';